About MONA’s Faro Tapas Bar

 As I mentioned, MONA’s Communications Team confirmed this after replaying their CCTV footage, and their response is further down this post.

 Not only that, I received further confirmation because MONA allowed the publication of my two blog comments on their website regarding the strange occurrence.
 You can find them in this post too.
 Thanks, MONA!

-I contacted MONA about Faro Tapas Bar’s mysterious moving glass…
+I contact MONA about Faro Tapas Bar’s mysterious moving glass…

-However, it took a while for MONA – Museum of Old and New Art – to publish my posts about the travelling glass.
+However, it took a while for MONA – to get back to me and to publish my posts on the MONA blog about the gliding glass.

 This didn’t surprise me.